cyejia/ios-decal-proj4/README.md

     4. Fail to reach target when time runs out in minigames 2 and 3.
 * Games get harder as player progresses
     1. More balls fall from the top of the screen
-    2. Doge starts moving so the player must plan the frisbee throw accordingly
+    2. Doge starts moving (faster) so the player must plan the frisbee throw accordingly
     3. Less time to pick the Doge tile
-* When player loses, an window pops up showing the highscore, your most recent game score, and a play again button.
+* When player loses, an window pops up showing the highscore, the most recent game score, and a play again button.

 ## Implementation